 Reputable suppliers will dispose of stairlifts in an environmental way.
 No doubt you would be bitterly disappointed if you discovered your stairlift had been removed by someone who simply looked to dispose of it by illegal means.
 Many unwanted stairlifts have been found by the authorities on 'fly-tipping' sites.
 A reputable company would arrange for your stairlift to be environmentally scrapped at the nearest recycling plant.
 This process is not as straightforward as it sounds due to the many different materials used in the production of a stairlift.
 Electronic components, PCBs, cables, batteries, plastics and metals all need to be stripped down (which incurs labour charges).

-One minor thing worth remembering; when stairlifts are removed, the carpet is often a different colour where the supports legs have been fixed.
+One minor thing worth remembering; when stairlifts are removed, the carpet is often a different colour and indented where the supports legs have been fixed.

 5. Final Option